KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_environment.rst

 :4: :guilabel:`Check for updates`.
 If checked, Kdenlive will show a pop-up window with a reminder if your version is older than six (6) months.

 :5: :guilabel:`Prevent sleep when playing and rendering`.
-If checked, Kdenlive disable the system powermanagement to avoid sleep and screen locking while playback and rendering.
+If checked, Kdenlive disables the system's power management to avoid sleep mode and screen locking while playback and rendering.

 :6: Tabs for the different environment settings.